Updates Related To COVID-19

 - Pre-packaged communion

-- Coffee area will reopen (date to be determined)
+- Coffee area will reopen at a later date

 - Commercial cleaning company regularly cleaning the building from top to bottom